 If you need to modify them, see the notes in the files for more details and recommendations:

-/etc/sysconfig/postgres_exporter_pg## is the default sysconfig file for monitoring the database running on the default port 5432 and connects to the “postgres” database.
-If you’ve installed the pgmonitor setup to a different database, modify this file accordingly or make a new one.
-If you make a new one, ensure the service name you enable references this file (see the Enable Services section below ).
+postgres_exporter_pg##_per_db are the default sysconfig files for monitoring the database running on the local socket at /var/run/postgresql and connect to the “postgres” database.
+If you’ve installed the pgMonitor setup to a different database, modify these files accordingly or make new ones.
+If you make new ones, ensure the service name you enable references this file (see the Enable Services section below ).

 First, make sure you have installed the PostgreSQL contrib modules.
 You can install them with the following command: